 Review and road test of the Audi S5 Coupe

-Audi's S5 Coupe, another very desirable sporting Audi, now gets diesel power.
+Audi's S5 Coupe, another very desirable sporting Audi, now gets diesel power and a smarter look.
 Jonathan Crouch reports

 Ten Second Review of the Audi S5 Coupe

-Yes, there's a potent engine plumbed beneath the Audi S5 Coupe's bonnet, but the subtly aggressive bodywork only gives clues to those in the know.
-It's probably the closest thing Audi currently makes to the classic Quattro coupe that so defined the brand back in the 1980s, though today, the turbo engine has six cylinders rather than five.
+Yes, there's a potent engine plumbed beneath the Audi S5 Coupe's bonnet, but the subtly aggressive and now smarter bodywork only gives clues to those in the know.
+It's arguably the closest thing Audi currently makes to the classic Quattro coupe that so defined the brand back in the 1980s, though today, the turbo engine has six cylinders rather than five.
 Oh, and it's a diesel..

 Audi's growing reputation as a maker of truly sporting cars continues on apace.
 For proof, we could have chosen an R8 supercar, an S4 super saloon or a TT RS roadster.
 But instead, we've got this car, the very fast, very focused and, in its own way, really rather frugal S5 Coupe.